wso2/docs-is/en/identity-server/next/docs/deploy/deployment-guide.md

                     }
                     ```

-        ??? tip "Click to see the instructions for Kubernetes membership scheme"
+        ??? tip "Click to see the instructions for the Kubernetes membership scheme"
-            When WSO2 IS nodes are deployed in clustered mode on Kubernetes, the Kubernetes Membership Scheme enables automatically discovering these servers.
+            When WSO2 IS nodes are deployed in clustered mode on Kubernetes, the Kubernetes Membership Scheme enables the automatic discovery of these servers.
 The Kubernetes Membership Scheme supports finding the pod IP addresses using the Kubernetes API.

             - If not already present, download and copy the <a href=https://github.com/wso2/kubernetes-common/tags>kubernetes-membership-scheme-1.x.x.jar</a> to the `<IS_HOME>/repository/components/dropins/` directory.